 1. You have no doubt the other person loves you and he/she does not doubt your love for him/her.
-I am not talking about liking or fondness, I am talking here about “love” where you know everything about the other person and he or she knows everything about you, and you love the good, bad and ugly – all.
-In fact deep down inside you both know “this is it” and most of your friends and relatives think you are meant to be together.
-BUT for some reason the two of you can’t stay together.
+I am not talking about liking or fondness, I am talking about “love” where you know everything about the other person and he or she knows everything about you, and you love the good, bad and ugly – all.
+In fact deep down inside you both know “this is it” and most of your friends and relatives think you are meant to be together, but for some reason the two of you can’t stay together.

-3. Both of you recognize that there is a “problem”, have talked about it openly and freely, and each has taken responsibility for their part in the relationship not working out; and each time you get back together, you both sincerely and genuinely try to “make it work” this time, but a few weeks/months later, you’re broken up again.
+3. Both of you recognize that there is a “problem”, you have talked about it openly and each has taken responsibility for their part in the relationship not working out; and each time you get back together, you both sincerely and genuinely try to “make it work” this time, but a few weeks/months later, you’re broken up again.

 6. Both of you have tried dating other people but it’s just “not the same”.
 The new man/woman is great, treats you right and all, but you don’t feel the same way you feel for your ex.

-But wait!
-If ALL these 8 things are happening in your relationship (and I mean ALL, not just one of them), it means that you have got a real good thing going on — and yours could be one of those “meant to be” relationships.
-But does it mean you’ll be together?
+If ALL these 8 things are happening in your relationship (and I mean ALL, not just one of them), it means that yours could be one of those “meant to be together” relationships.
+But just because you are meant to be together does not mean you’ll be together.

 Republished by Blog Post Promoter